+Zone: RM-3

-Zone: CN-3/S-12 (Sprint v.
+(Sprint v.
 Palos Verdes Estates).
 Pursuant to the Planning Code, utility or joint pole authority (JPA) sites are classified by staff as "Macro Facilities," and street light pole sites (lamps, not traffic signals) as "Monopole Facilities."
 For JPA poles, only Design Review approval may be required, as opposed to Design Review and a Conditional Use Permit, for example.
+For non-JPA pole sites, such as City light poles, projects also require review by the City's Public Works Agency (PWA) and Poul Estate Division

+Design Review and a Conditional Use Permit, for example.
 For non-JPA pole sites, such as City light poles, projects also require review by the City's Public Works Agency (PWA) and Real Estate Division, and involve other considerations such as impacts to historical poles.
 The PWA may also review projects involving street lights.
 In either case, the practice has been to refer all such projects to the Planning Commission for decision when located in or near a residential zone.